simvisa logo

-Trump Is Coming After Even Legal Immigrants
+ICE Is Coming After Even Legal Immigrants

-Now, in a recent report, 20-year-old legal U.S. resident Juan Carlos Lopez-Gomez was detained in what appears to be an error by ICE.
+Most recently, 20-year-old legal U.S. resident Juan Carlos Lopez-Gomez was detained in what appears to be an error by ICE.
 Despite presenting evidence of his citizenship, Lopez-Gomez was held for several days.

 Closer to home, ICE detained Abel Orozco, a father of two from Lyons, Illinois, in a process called “expedited removal”, despite Orozco having no criminal record.
 Orozco's wife, who is currently undergoing treatment for breast cancer, and their children have been left behind as Orozco faces the threat of deportation.
 Orozco’s court hearing is scheduled for this month.